hlindberg/misc-puppet-docs/puppet4-spec/types_values_variables.md

     Integer ∪ (T ∉ Numeric)         → Object
     Integer[a, b] ∪ Integer[c, d]   → Integer[min(a, c), max(b,d)]

-### Float
+### Float ([from, to])
+Represents a range of *inexact* real number values.
+The default is the range +/- infinity.

-Represents an *inexact* real number using the native architecture's double precision floating point representation.
+A float is an *inexact* real number using the native architecture's double precision floating point representation.
 In contrast to `Integer`, operations on `Float` can cause the result to be negative or positive *Infinity* (i.e. it loses precision to the point where there is no value digits left).
 This is treated as an error in the Puppet Programming Language (it can be observed by dividing a floating point value with 0).

+A float range behaves as an Integer range and accepts both Integer, and Float values when specifying the range.
+It is not however possible to iterate over a Float range.

 You can learn more about floating point than you ever want to know from these articles: